eclipse-edc/docs/developer/decision-records/2024-08-26-new-release-process/README.md

 - release

 ### Preparation phase
-With "release preparation" we mean all the operations needed to be done upfront to permit a proper release.
+By "release preparation" we mean all the preparatory operations that are needed to permit a proper release.
-The workflow will take in input the desired version and the branch to use as starting point.
+The workflow will take as input the desired version and the branch name to use as starting point.
 - a `release/x.y.z` or `bugfix/x.y.z` branch will be created on every core repository.
 - the project version, the upstream "edc" dependency and the DEPENDENCIES file will be bumped to `x.y.z-SNAPSHOT`
 - "trigger_snapshot" workflow will be called on every core repository following the dependency order